PostgREST/postgrest/docs/examples/blog.md

 but can sign up for author accounts.
 Authors can also post comments on articles.

-This example builds off the previous one.
+This example builds off the previous previous [User Management](users/) one.
 We had previously created a signup and login system on top of JWT.
 We'll use this auth system for the blog. **Run the SQL in the previous example** first, before continuing with this example.

 For your convenience, the complete sql for the blog demo is [here](https://github.com/begriffs/postgrest/blob/master/schema-templates/blog.sql).